GSto/digital-garden/notes/engineering management reading.md

 * Étienne Garbugli, *Solving Product: Reveal Gaps, Ignite Growth, and Accelerate Any Tech Product with Customer Research*
 * Richard Rumelt, *Good Strategy Bad Strategy: The Difference and Why It Matters*
 * Jocko Willink & Leif Babin, *Extreme Ownership: How U.S. Navy SEALs Lead and Win*
-* Marshall B. Rosenberg, *Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships (Nonviolent Communication*
+* Marshall B. Rosenberg, *Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships*
 * Robert B. Cialdini , *Influence: The Psychology of Persuasion*
 * Cal Newport *So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love*
 * David Allen, *Getting Things Done: The Art of Stress-Free Productivity*